BruceBishopAuthor

 Like many authors, I began writing stories from a young age.
 I was lucky to pursue a career in travel writing from the mid-1990s to the mid-2010s, both online and in print.
 Those assignments literally and figuratively opened the world to me, but it wasn't until the Covid19 pandemic that I began to take fiction writing seriously.

-Oddly enough, having to stay at home for a prolonged period sparked some creative juices to flow.
+sparked some creative juices to flow.
 I devoured online instruction about the business of self-publishing.

-Now that I have four novels published
+Now that I have four novels and one novella published,

 I can't see a return to non-fiction writing.